Patchak v. Zinke: Concurrences

-Justice Breyer’s Concurrence
+Justice Breyer's concurrence

 Justice Breyer joined the plurality in full but also wrote a separate concurrence in which he agreed with Justice Thomas that the Act did not violate Article III.
-In his view, Section 2(b)’s jurisdiction stripping provision reinforces Section 2(a), in which Congress expressly gave the Secretary authority to take the Bradley Property into trust.
+In his view, Section 2(b)'s jurisdiction stripping provision reinforces Section 2(a), in which Congress expressly gave the Secretary authority to take the Bradley Property into trust.
 Accordingly, Section 2(b) merely "gilds the lily" by "provid[ing] an alternative legal standard for courts to apply that seeks the same real world result as does [Section 2(a)]: The Bradley Property shall remain in trust."
 To Justice Breyer, Congress's use of its jurisdictional powers to "supplement" Section 2(a)—"action that no one has challenged as unconstitutional"—was "unobjectionable."

-Justice Ginsburg’s Concurrence
+Justice Ginsburg's concurrence

 Justice Ginsburg issued an opinion concurring in the judgment for herself and Justice Sotomayor.
 In her view, the Act was best read as a retraction of the federal government's waiver of sovereign immunity.
 To be sure, sovereign immunity did not initially preclude Patchak's lawsuit because he sought declaratory and injunctive relief, remedies the APA permits plaintiffs to bring against the federal government.
 "But consent of the United States to suit may be withdrawn at any time."
 And that is precisely what the Act achieved, she observed.
-That is, Congress "displace[d] the APA's wiaver of immunity for suits against the United States with a contrary command applicable to the Bradley Property."
+That is, Congress "displace[d] the APA's waiver of immunity for suits against the United States with a contrary command applicable to the Bradley Property."
 Accordingly, Justice Ginsburg would have affirmed the D.C.
 Circuit's opinion without reaching the constitutional questions Patchak raised.

-Justice Sotomayor’s Concurrence
+Justice Sotomayor's concurrence

 Justice Sotomayor also wrote an opinion concurring in the judgment.
 Like Justice Ginsburg, she believed the Act "should not be read to strip the federal courts of jurisdiction but rather to restore the Federal Government's sovereign immunity."
 She wrote separately to point out the relevance of Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians v.
 Patchak, which addressed whether sovereign immunity foreclosed Patchak's lawsuit.
 There, the Court suggested that Congress could reassert its sovereign immunity as a way to end the lawsuit.
 Justice Sotomayor thus voted to affirm on that "basis alone" and declined to address the separation-of-powers issues.